-In the past, women were made to sing or have their hobbies like tailoring/ crochet skills praised at the bride seeing ceremony because most of the time these women were going to be housewives and had to justify how they would spend time productively at home besides cooking and tending to the family.
-Today, both men and women work and their time at home after work is their own and nobody needs to justify what they do with it.
+In the olden days, matchmaking was done over hobby contests – women were made to sing, dance or have their culinary or crochet skills tested during the “bride seeing” ceremony.
+Most women were going to be housewives and had to justify how they would spend time productively at home while the men financed their living.
+Today, both men and women work and their time at home after work is their own bloody business, and nobody needs to justify what they do with it.
 However, people care about hobbies of a potential partner like never before.

-If both the boy and girl have serious interests they pursue, this means minimising the time each of them spends alone wanting attention from the other, hence keeping expectations from the relationship at bay.
+If both the boy and girl have serious passions outside of work, this minimises the need for each one seeking attention from the other, hence keeping expectations from the relationship at bay.
 Even at an individual level, they’d be more content with themselves allowing them to contribute positively to the relationship.